ShubhamGoel26/DS-GA-1011-Group-Project/README.md

 ## Abstract

 This project compares multiple models for QA tasks, focusing on balancing accuracy with computational efficiency.
 We fine-tune and evaluate models like BERT, T5, and Mamba using Exact Match scores and resource usage, offering insights for practical deployment.

-The code is available at: [GitHub Repository](https://github.com/eliguo/DS-GA-1011-Group-Project).

 ## Introduction